 Drink only after you have passed the water through some sort of filtration process.
 In the scenario of a coastal situation the water may taste salty – simply move further inland and repeat the process.
 Simple wells like these may require some shoring to stop the sides caving in and prevent extra sediment contamination.

 In most areas, rainwater is safe to collect and consume.
 It may be found in rock crevices or alternatively you can collect it yourself if there is a chance of a rainfall.
 Use any clean container or tin to collect it.
 If you have a plastic sheet or poncho tie it by the four corners above the ground, allowing some sag.
 The water will then pool in the center and be easier to collect.
 A rock placed on the sheet either in the center or to one end will provide a point to where the water will run.

-Heavy dew or rainwater can easily be gathered by tying tufts of grass or a cloth to your ankles and walking through wet grass before the sun rises.
-Wring the saturated cloth directly into the mouth or collect the moisture in a container.
-Repeat the process until you are satisfied with your supply or the dew has dried up.
+Heavy dew can easily be gathered by tying a cloth (such as a bandana) to your ankles and walking through wet grass before the sun rises.
+Wring the saturated cloth directly into a container, but don’t forget to use your personal water filter (just in case).

-Supposing you are stranded near the coast or on an island at sea, the ocean itself can provide an ongoing source of drinking water after it has been condensed to produce pure water.
-If there is access to a fire, heat rocks and submerge them in a metal container filled with sea water.
+If you are stranded near the coast or on an island at sea, the ocean itself can provide an ongoing source of drinking water after it has been condensed to produce pure water and remove the salt.
+If you have fire, heat a few rocks and submerge them in a metal container filled with sea water.

 Repeat this procedure until the water is boiling, or at least hot enough to produce a vapor.
 Cover the container with a towel or some type of cloth.
 When the fabric is damp, it can be wrung into a container or directly into the mouth.